The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-amy14rubio/src/short-response.md

 ### Question 2

 The block of code will log `Michael Jordan`.
-This is because objects pass by reference.
-Meaning that because `theGOAT` is a copy of the object `bestPlayer`, then if `bestPlayer` is reassigned, `theGOAT` will also be reassigned.
+This is because objects objects in JavaScript pass by reference, not by value.
+Since `theGOAT` is a copy of the object `bestPlayer`, both variables are pointing to the same object in memory.
+Then, if `bestPlayer.name` is updated, the update is reflected through both references, and `theGOAT.name` will also reflect the new value.

 ### Question 3